 Register children for school as early as possible.
 School places at international schools in South Jakarta, particularly in popular year groups, are competitive.
 Mid-year entry is possible at most schools, but waiting lists are real, especially at the primary level.
 If your preferred school cannot confirm a place before you arrive, have a second option confirmed rather than landing without a school.

 ISJ handles admissions enquiries directly and can advise on availability before you commit to a neighbourhood.
 The school gate is also the fastest way to build a social network in Jakarta.
-The established parent community is the most reliable source of local knowledge: which clinics speak good English, which drivers are dependable, which compounds have reliable internet.
+The established parent community is often the best source of local knowledge: which clinics speak good English, which drivers are dependable, which compounds have reliable internet.

 Jakarta is overwhelming for most new arrivals in the first four to six weeks.
 The traffic, heat, bureaucracy, noise, and language gap land all at once.
 Setting realistic expectations about this period is not defeatist.
 It is accurate.
 The families who manage it best are usually those who accepted the difficulty upfront rather than expecting the city to feel manageable quickly.